C: George Clark

 In 1951, a professional for over twenty years, he wrestled Ernest Baldwin for the British heavyweight championship, unfortunately injured in the seventh round after providing a powerful attacking force for six rounds and leading by one fall.
 It had been a similar fate three years earlier when he was in the lead and seemingly had the upper hand in a championship match with Bert Assirati.

-Our last recorded contest for George Clark is in 1955.
+Our last recorded contest for George Clark was in 1955.